 Greehey Scholar Sarah Ann Cantu (B.B.A. ’15), shares her experience volunteering for Habitat for Humanity and VITA as a Greehey Scholar.

-Throughout the year, students visit local and state businesses where they interact with management and employees, ask questions and discuss business issues with organizational representatives, tour facilities, and establish professional contacts for future projects, internships and jobs.
+Throughout the year, scholars tour local and out-of-state organizations, discuss business issues with and ask questions of management, and establish professional contacts for future projects, internships and jobs.

-There are usually two or three interaction programs each semester.
-Some examples of businesses the Scholars have visited include NuStar, Tesoro Oil Corporation, Union Pacific, San Antonio Food Bank, Federal Reserve Bank, Interstate Batteries and Mutual Trust Company.
+Some examples of businesses the Scholars have visited include NuStar, Amazon, Dell, Starbucks, Vistaprint, Boeing, ABC Studios, Bloomberg, Merrill Lynch, Tesoro Oil Corporation, Union Pacific, Google, PayPal, LinkedIn, San Antonio Food Bank, Spurs Sports & Entertainment, Federal Reserve Bank, Interstate Batteries and Mutual Trust Company.

 Greehey Scholar Orientation

-The Greehey Scholars Program offers a generous scholarship for high-achieving students who are qualified, regardless of family or economic situation.
-It covers St. Mary’s University tuition and fees for four years, as well as room and board.
+The Greehey Scholars Program offers a renewable scholarship for high-achieving students who are qualified, regardless of family or economic situation.
+It covers St. Mary’s University tuition for four years.

-The scholarship also provides stipends for study abroad opportunities and conferences, and funds a majority of the travel experiences within the program.
-The Greehey Scholars Program offers admission and the full scholarship to qualified in-state, out-of-state and international students.
+Contingent upon fulfilling requirements of the Program, the scholarship also provides stipends for study abroad opportunities and funds a majority of the travel experiences within the Program.